Sustainable Cloud Services for Verbal Interaction with Embodied Agents: Experiments

-The Scalability test was carried out in two scenarios.
-The first one simulated an increasing number $N$ of users performing requests simultaneously, while the second scenario foresaw an increasing number $N$ of users performing evenly distributed requests over a $10$ seconds period.
-For the first Scalability Test, the aforementioned ramp-up period was set to zero, meaning that JMeter started all the threads almost at the same time, while for the second Scalability Test, the ramp-up period was set to $10$ seconds.
-To cover the worst-case scenario, both tests were performed using the greatest request payload (i.e., simulating clients that have expressed a preference about all the topics in the DT).
+The Scalability test was carried out in two scenarios. \begin{enumerate} \item We simulated an increasing number $N$ of clients/robots performing requests simultaneously; \item We simulated an increasing number $N$ of clients/robots performing evenly distributed requests over a $10$ seconds period. \end{enumerate}

+For the first Scalability test, the aforementioned ramp-up period was set to zero, meaning that JMeter started all the threads almost at the same time, while for the second Scalability test, the ramp-up period was set to $10$ seconds.
+To cover the worst-case scenario, both tests were performed using the greatest request payload in the \textit{dialogue state} (i.e., simulating clients that have expressed a preference for all the topics in the DT).
 For each scenario, we measured the response times and server processing times of the group of $N$ threads for $30$ times, with the $N$ threads distributed over the respective ramp-up period.
 Each group of $N$ threads started approximately five seconds after the previous group had ended.
-Then, we computed the average response time and the average processing time versus the number $N$ of users in the two configurations (i.e., simultaneously or over $10$ seconds).
+Then, we computed the average response time and processing time versus the number $N$ of users in the two configurations (i.e., simultaneously or over $10$ seconds).